Charters

 How the decisions are made around transportation.

-How do you determine the distance to my child’s school for transportation eligibility?
+How do you determine the distance to my student’s school for transportation eligibility?

 Student Transportation Services of Waterloo Region (STSWR) uses a Geographical Information System (GIS) to calculate the distance for transportation eligibility.
 Distances are measured from the end of your property to the closest access point to the school–not door to door.
-The maps used are provided by the Region of Waterloo, and include designated pathways and access points.
-Find your child’s transportation eligibility.
+The maps used are provided by the Region of Waterloo, not Google Maps, and include designated pathways and access points.
+Find your student’s transportation eligibility.

 How does STSWR determine if there is a safe walking route to school?